-School sweatshirts with an embroidered logo can be purchased through Rowlinsons, Norfolk St, King's Lynn.
+School sweatshirts with an embroidered logo can be purchased through Tesco Embroidery Service, visit www.tesco.com/ues to order, although we do have limited sizes available directly from the school, please contact the school office for more details.
 Tight fitting clothes, tight button holes and awkward or stiff zips cause unnecessary problems for very young children.
 It would be appreciated if all clothes and footwear could be named.
 A good way of ensuring that wellingtons stay together is by the use of a clothes peg.